USS Arizona: Magazine explosion

 The last bomb hit at 08:06 in the vicinity of Turret II, likely penetrating the armored deck near the magazines located in the forward section of the ship.
 While not enough of the ship is intact to judge the exact location, its effects are indisputable: about seven seconds after the hit, the forward magazines detonated in a cataclysmic explosion, mostly venting through the sides of the ship and destroying much of the interior structure of the forward part of the ship.
-This caused the forward turrets and conning tower to collapse downward some 25–30 ft and the foremast and funnel to collapse forward, effectively tearing the ship in half.
+This caused the forward turrets and conning tower to collapse downward some 25–30 ft and the foremast and funnel to collapse forward, effectively tearing the ship in two.
 The explosion touched off fierce fires that burned for two days; debris showered down on Ford Island in the vicinity.
 The blast from this explosion also put out fires on the repair ship Vestal, which was moored alongside.
 The bombs and subsequent explosion killed 1,177 of the 1,512 crewmen on board at the time, approximately half of the lives lost during the attack.

 Two competing hypotheses have arisen about the cause of the explosion.
 The first is that the bomb detonated in or near the black-powder magazine used for the ship's saluting guns and catapult charges.
 This would have detonated first and then ignited the smokeless powder magazines which were used for the ship's main armament.
 A 1944 Navy Bureau of Ships report suggests that a hatch leading to the black powder magazine was left open, possibly with flammable materials stocked nearby.
 The Naval History and Heritage Command explained that black powder might have been stockpiled outside the armored magazine.
 The alternative explanation is that the bomb penetrated the armored decks and detonated directly inside one of the starboard magazines for the main armament, but smokeless powder is relatively difficult to detonate.
 Thus the 14-inch powder bags required a black powder pad to quickly ignite the powder.
 The time elapsed from the bomb hit to the magazine explosion was shorter than experience suggested burning smokeless powder required to explode.
 It seems unlikely that a definitive answer to this question will ever be found, as the surviving physical evidence is insufficient to determine the cause of the magazine explosion.